Jaws 2: Location

 Martha's Vineyard was again used as the location for the town scenes and Emerald Coast was included on this film.
 Although some residents guarded their privacy, many islanders welcomed the money that the company was bringing.
 Shortly after the production arrived in June 1977, local newspaper the Grapevine wrote:

 Many residents enjoyed being cast as extras.
 Some people, however, were less pleased by the film crew's presence and refused to cooperate.
 Only one drugstore allowed its windows to be boarded up for the moody look that Hancock wanted.
 "Universal Go Home" T-shirts began appearing on the streets in mid-June 1977.

-When Szwarc took over, the majority of the film was shot at Navarre Beach in Florida, because of the warm weather and the water's depth being appropriate for the shark platform.
+When Szwarc took over, the majority of the film was shot at Navarre Beach in Florida, because the weather was warm and the water was deep enough for the shark platform.
 The company was at this location from August 1 until December 22, 1977.
 The production "was a boost to the local economy because local boaters, extras and stand-ins or doubles were hired.
 Universal brought in actors, directors, producers and their wives, camera and crew people who needed housing, food and clothing for the movie.
 Services were needed for laundry, dry-cleaning and recreation."
 Navarre's Holiday Inn "Holidome" was used as the film's headquarters, with the ground floor converted into production offices, and some of the Gulf-front suites remodeled for David Brown and Roy Scheider.
 Universal rented 100 of the hotel's 200 rooms, spending $1 million.
 The Holiday Inn was destroyed in the 2004 Atlantic hurricane season.
 Boats and parts for their maintenance were purchased from local businesses.
 One proprietor said that he sold "Universal approximately $400,000 worth of boats and equipment".